api-platform/docs/core/file-upload.md

 }
 ```

 Voilà!
-You can now send files to your API, and link them to any other resources
+You can now send files to your API, and link them to any other resource
 in your app.